kthibodeaux/.dotfiles/.emacs.d/README.md

 ======

 ## Requirements
 python (for beautify JSON)

 anbt-sql-formatter (Ruby gem for beautify SQL)

+GNU bc (For calc-region, preinstalled in OSX)